 Every major hotel chain seems to be opening doors in Panama City, Panama so how do you choose the best one?
 These recommended hostels and hotels are in central, safe areas and offer a unique place to stay in Panama City.

 El Machico Hostel: Located in the Marbella district in Panama City, El Machico Hostel boasts a swimming pool and free WiFi throughout the property.
-The rooms are equipped with a shared bathroom, air conditioning, hairdryer, cable TV, bed linens and Playstation.
-Starting at $15/night BOOK NOW
+The rooms are equipped with a shared bathroom, air conditioning, hairdryer, cable TV, bed linens and PlayStation.

 Sortis: Beautiful, modern, chic hotel that recently opened in Panama City.
-Within the hotel there is one of the best pools in Panama City, a casino, and several great restaurants within the hotel.
+Within the hotel, there is one of the best pools in Panama City, a casino, and several great restaurants within the hotel.
 The location is also superb!
-You are just a few blocks away from the new luxury SOHO mall, calle 50, the Via Argentina metro stop, and several other key spots in Panama City.
-BOOK NOW
+You are just a few blocks away from the new luxury SOHO mall, Calle 50, the Via Argentina metro stop, and several other key spots in Panama City.

-Trump Ocean Club: Trump has the most beautiful and luxurious swimming area in Panama City.
+JW Marriott: This is the most beautiful and luxurious swimming area in Panama City.
 There’s plenty of seating, an infinity pool with unobstructed views of the ocean (you really forget you’re in the middle of a city), and great cocktails & service.
 However, if your goal is to get tan during your trip you might be a little let down because the sun only hits the pool in the morning hours and then gets blocked by the surrounding buildings.
-Overall, if you’re looking for an urban oasis to unwind and relax, the swimming pool at Trump Ocean Club will impress you.
-BOOK NOW
+Overall, if you’re looking for an urban oasis to unwind and relax, the swimming pool at JW Marriott will impress you.